avilla212/password_gen_for_kate/README.md

 ## Requirements

 - Be on a computer running Windows or Mac OS
+- Have a file and/folder already create **on your desktop** to save the passwords to
 - Python 3.x

 - **Instructions to download Python** Link to download Python: [Link to download Python](https://www.python.org/downloads/)